Update - Public Health Notice: Outbreak of Salmonella infections linked to red onions imported from the United States

 Investigation summary

-Individuals became sick between mid-June and mid-July 2020.
-Seventeen individuals have been hospitalized.
+Individuals became sick between mid-June and late July 2020.
+Twenty-nine individuals have been hospitalized.
 No deaths have been reported.
-Individuals who became ill are between 3 and 100 years of age.
-The majority of cases (56%) are female.
+Individuals who became ill are between 0 and 100 years of age.
+The majority of cases (54%) are female.

 Individuals who became ill reported eating red onions at home, in menu items ordered at restaurants and in residential care settings.